 NCC-IE Cyber Security Improvement Grant

-The National Cybersecurity Coordination and Development Centre, NCC-IE, is offering support to Irish small and medium companies to implement changes in their IT systems and practices to increase their cybersecurity and therefore help protect their businesses form cyberattacks.
-The NCC-IE Cyber Security Improvement Grant is open to companies who have received a Cyber Security Improvement Plan as a result of carrying out the Enterprise Ireland Cyber Security Review.
+The National Cybersecurity Coordination and Development Centre, NCC-IE, is offering support to Irish small and medium companies to implement changes in their IT systems and practices to increase their cybersecurity and therefore help protect their businesses from cyberattacks.
+The NCC-IE Cyber Security Improvement Grant is open to Irish owned and EU controlled companies who have received a Cyber Security Report as a result of carrying out the Enterprise Ireland Cyber Security Review.

 The grant is co-funded by the Digital Europe Programme.